 Separate type tremolo block, which integrates the "bridge" and the "inertia block" that functions as a tailpiece.

 The serial number stamped on the top of the joint plate is a basic element of age identification.'
-From around 1962, the neck joint and tremolo spring hanger screws were changed from wood screws to tapping screws, but since tapping screws were already used on this instrument, it is assumed that this was a transitional period for the change.
+From around 1962, the neck joint and tremolo spring hanger screws were changed from wood screws to tapping screws, but since tapping screws were already used on this instrument, it is assumed that this was a transitional period of the change.